 Maple Syrup also contains Vitamin B5.
-However, Maple Syrup contains four times more riboflavin, also known at Vitamin B2, which is also important for energy production.
+However, Maple Syrup contains four times more riboflavin, also known as Vitamin B2, which is also important for energy production.
 Maple Syrup also contains thiamin or Vitamin B1.
-Maple Syrup also has a number of vitamins including niacin, B5, B2, folic acid, B6, biotin and vitamin A which insist in things like energy metabolism and vision.
+Maple Syrup also has a number of vitamins including niacin, B5, B2, folic acid, B6, biotin and vitamin A which insist on things like energy metabolism and vision.

 In a head to head on calorie content, 1 teaspoon of brown sugar contains 17 calories while 1 teaspoon of maple syrup contains 52 calories.

 Real Maple Syrup is a straight-from-nature product that has a rather simple process flow.
-Sap is taken from a tapped maple tree and then boiled into a concentrated syrup.
+The sap is taken from a tapped maple tree and then boiled into a concentrated syrup.
 That's it!

 Brown Sugar is produced by adding sugar cane molasses back into completely refined white sugar.
 This creates the soft and moist brown sugar that you are familiar with.
 Dark brown sugar contains about 6.5% molasses while light brown sugar contains around 3.5% molasses.